 What makes a great Deb?
-We’re considering all types of writers – Children’s and adult fiction, nonfiction, memoir, etc. – and we are also looking to create a Deb class with a good mix of genres to bring you an audience you might not normally get.
+We’re considering all types of writers – children’s and adult fiction, nonfiction, memoir, etc. – and we are also looking to create a Deb class with a good mix of genres to bring you an audience you might not normally get.
 It will also interest our current readers to mix it up a little.
-We’re looking for people with great writing skills who will keep the Deb Ball blog alive and well.
+We’re looking for outgoing women with great writing skills who will keep the Deb Ball blog and community alive and well.
 You don’t have to have blogged previously, but if you have, please let us know where we can find you online so we can check it out.

-Please cut and paste the following questions into an email and send them along with your answers to firstname.lastname@example.org We’re accepting applications from June 1st, 2010 to June 30th, 2010.
-We will announce the new Deb Class of 2011 around the first week of August, and let those of you chosen know by July 31st.
+Please copy and paste the following questions into an email and send them along with your answers to firstname.lastname@example.org We’re accepting applications through June 30th, 2011.
+We will announce the new Deb Class of 2012 around the first week of August, and let those of you chosen know by July 31st.

 3. Publisher and scheduled release date?